allenporter/home-assistant-datasets/README.md

 ## Model Evaluation

-You can use the generated synthetic data in Home Assistat and with integrated converation agents to produce outputs for evaluation.
+You can use the generated synthetic data in Home Assistat and with integrated conversation agents to produce outputs for evaluation.

 Model evaluation is currently performed with pytest, [Synthetic Home](https://github.com/allenporter/home-assistant-synthetic-home/), and any conversation agent (Open AI, Google, custom components, etc)